iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/pet-flap-fitting.md

 ---

+::tasks

+#title
-::tasksWhat you get with pet flap fitting
+What you get with pet flap fitting

 #description
 We fit all types — from manual to microchip-controlled — into wooden, uPVC, or suitable glass doors.
 Our handymen{{ $doc.location }} ensure the flap is placed at the right height, sealed properly, and functions smoothly.